How to Handle Dropship Returns

 It’s also essential that you consider your supplier’s policy regarding return deadlines when developing your own policy.
 Most suppliers won’t allow customers to make returns after a certain amount of time has passed.
 Again, your policy needs to align with theirs.

-Keep in mind that your return policy needs to account for these factors.
+Keep in mind that your dropshipping return policy needs to account for these factors.
 It shouldn’t directly mirror your supplier’s policy.
 For example, perhaps your supplier gives customers 60 days in which to make returns.
 If your supplier requires you to compensate them for return fees, you don’t want to give customers 60 days in your policy.

 Why not?
 Because (at least during the initial stages of working with a supplier) you want your customers to ship returns back to you instead of back to the supplier.
 There are many reasons this is the case.
 First, it allows for more transparency in the process.
 If a customer is making a return because they claim an item was damaged, you want to see the item for yourself to confirm this is the case.
 Sometimes a supplier might try to avoid return expenses by claiming an item wasn’t as damaged as a customer stated.
 Of course, handling the return process yourself also gives you the peace of mind that comes from knowing it was handled properly.